MVP - Peyton Manning 4,557 PASS 49/10 TD/INT

 SLEEPER - Daniel Graham 364 REC 7 TD

-He got off to a superb start that helped establish him as one of the top all-around players at the position in the game.
+He got off to a superb start that helped cement him a spot as one of the top five fantasy tight ends in the league.

 BUST - Boo Williams 362 REC 2 TD

 In what was supposed to be a big season for Williams, he saw a decrease all the way across the board in receptions, yards and touchdowns.